 There is so much more you can add to your workplace first aid besides the regular kits.
 There is eye washing equipment, automatic defibrillators or even showers that you can get for your company.

-Eye washing equipment is an excellent addition to your basic First Aid kits if your workplace involves working with dangerous chemicals or there is fine dust involved.
+Eye washing equipment is an excellent addition to your basic First Aid kits if your work involves working with dangerous chemicals or there is fine dust involved.
 Of course, it is useful in all other workplaces where there is a high chance of foreign objects hurting the eyes of the employees.

-Workplace showers can be of enormous help in the situations that involve burns or exposure to chemicals that are absorbed by skin.
+Workplace showers can be of enormous help in situations that involve burns or exposure to chemicals that are absorbed by the skin.
 Showers have to have easily hand operated hoses and in the workplaces with lower risks of chemical exposure, you can obtain rubber hoses that are easily attached to the taps.

 Automatic defibrillators are absolutely irreplaceable devices when it comes to first aid efforts to save patients that are having a heart attack.
 Educate your employees on how to use a portable defibrillator and increases the chances of survival in case of heart failure at the workplace.